Sufficient criteria for absolute separability in arbitrary dimensions via linear map inverses: Improving sufficient criteria for absolute separability in arbitrary dimensions from convex geometry

 is feasible, then, $\rho$ is separable. \end{theorem}

 \begin{proof} The proof is analogous to the one of Proposition~\ref{Prop:SDP}, where the conditions for AS are introduced as generic convex constraints. \end{proof}

-By construction, the previous theorem implicitly tests membership of the state $\rho$ in the convex hull \cite{roberts_convex_1973} of the union of the detected sets $\bigcup_i\mathcal{R}_i:=\mathcal{R}$, in other words, it offers an answer to the question whether $\rho$ is contained in $\mathrm{CH}(\mathcal{R})$.
-Consequently, Theorem \ref{thm:SDP} potentially enables the certification of states $\rho$ that are not detected by any the criteria $\{f_i(\rho)\leq 0\}$ alone, but that nonetheless can be decomposed into states that are detected by such criteria.
+By construction, the previous theorem implicitly tests whether the state $\rho$ belongs to the convex hull of $\mathcal{R}$, where $\mathcal{R}=\cup_i\mathcal{R}_i$, is the union of the detected sets \cite{roberts_convex_1973}.
+Consequently, Theorem \ref{thm:SDP} enables the certification of states $\rho$ that are not detected by any criteria $\{f_i(\rho)\leq 0\}$ alone, but that nonetheless can be decomposed into states that are detected by such criteria.
 In turn, convex problems of the structure Eq.~\eqref{eq:central_program}, are not only mathematically well-posed \cite{skrzypczyk_semidefinite_2023, boyd_convex_2004}, but for some instances they may admit polynomial-time solutions.
 In this regard, there is a number of available solvers tailored to these problems~\cite{mosek_mosek_2024}, as well as user-friendly parsers~\cite{cvxpy_cvxpy_2024}.